SchynsLab/medusa/docs/getting_started/citation.md

 If you use Medusa, please cite it as follows:

-> Snoek, L., Garrod, O., Knapen, T., Jack, R., & Schyns, P. (2022).
-Dynamic Face Imaging: a novel analysis framework for 3D face expression and perception.
+> Snoek, L., Jack, R., & Schyns, P. (2023).
+Dynamic face imaging: a novel analysis framework for 4D social face perception and expression. *IEEE International Conference on Automatic Face and Gesture Recognition Proceedings*.

 ## Citing reconstruction models

 Please also cite the following, depending on the reconstruction model you use.

-### EMOCA
+### DECA / EMOCA
 > Danecek, R., Black, M. J., & Bolkart, T. (2022).
 EMOCA: Emotion Driven Monocular Face Capture and Animation. *arXiv preprint arXiv:2204.11312*.